 The goal of any babymoon, in my opinion, is to go on a holiday that will provide many of the things that you will miss or not as easily enjoy once your baby arrives.
 What you will miss in those busy early months of parenthood will vary depending on the type of person you are, but I hope the babymoon ideas in this article will cover all bases for all kinds of people, and then the tips below will also help you choose when, how and where to travel on your babymoon.

 Babymoon Ideas for All Expecting Parents

-, we wanted to balance relaxation for Mum and Dad, with fun activities and quality time with our son.
 That's why we chose a luxury family-friendly resort (with a kids club he could go to for half a day) and we splashed out (pardon the pun) on a room with a private pool so we could all have fun swimming together in the afternoon.
 It was a great balance and a perfect babymoon idea for when you already have a young family.

 But every couple, parent-to-be, family is different.
 And our budgets, and time-allowances are different too.
 With this in mind, here are a selection of babymoon ideas and suggestions to get you planning your own babymoon that will be perfect for expecting mums and dads.
 Below you can also find some more tips, some specific babymoon destination ideas, as well as answers to really common questions about when and how you should travel when pregnant.
 And if you want even more babymoon destinations to choose from, this is the post for you!